2023 Best Nursing Master's Degree Schools in Pennsylvania

 The average amount in student loans that nursing majors at Villanova take out while working on their Master's Degree is $68,170.

-Gannon University landed the #6 spot in the 2023 rankings for the best master’s degree nursing programs.
-Gannon is a small private not-for-profit school located in the city of Erie.
+Gannon University ranked #6 on this year’s Best Nursing Master’s Degree Schools in Pennsylvania list.
+Gannon is a small private not-for-profit school located in the small city of Erie.

 On average, nursing graduates from Gannon take out $90,952 in student loans while working on their Master's Degree.